Dear Shri Umakanthan

 Dear Vikas ji,

-It is not binding on your company to pay you Gratuity as per law if the employee strength of your company is not exceeded 10 any time.
+It is not binding on your company to pay you Gratuity as per law if the employee strength of your company does not exceed 10 at any time.
 You can only request the company for the Gratuity.
 It is up to the company whether to accept your request or not.

-You said the strength of your staff does not exceed 10. it is not a strength of staff alone.
+You mentioned that the strength of your staff does not exceed 10.
+It is not just the strength of the staff alone.

 From India, Mumbai

-It is not binding on your company to pay you Gratuity as per law if the employee strength of your company is not exceeded 10 any time.
+It is not binding on your company to pay you Gratuity as per law if the employee strength of your company does not exceed 10 at any time.
 You can only request the company for the Gratuity.
 It is up to the company whether to accept your request or not.

-You said the strength of your staff does not exceed 10. it is not a strength of staff alone.
+You mentioned that the strength of your staff does not exceed 10.
+It is not just the strength of the staff alone.

 From India, Mumbai

-I am very thankful to all for their insight on the the topic and happy to be a member of this website where quality discussion take place.
-However, I have not got any response on my post on joint venture format.
-Plz need your help.
+I am very thankful to all for their insight on the topic and happy to be a member of this website where quality discussions take place.
+However, I have not received any response to my post on the joint venture format.
+Please, I need your help.
+Thanks again.

 From India, Calcutta